-The value of choosing to separate from the military now is represented by equation (2):
+The value of choosing to separate from the military in the current time period is represented by equation (2):

-$$V_t(t) = \sum{s=t}^{T} \delta^{s-t} U_c(s)$$ (2)
+$$V_t(t) = \sum{s=t}^{T} \delta^{s-t} U_C(s)$$ (2)

-An individual will choose to separate from the military now if the expected gain in utility from delaying until r is less than 0.
-That is to say, equation 3 demonstrates that an individual leaves when $G_t < 0$.
+An individual will choose to separate from the military in the current time period if the expected gain in utility from delaying retirement until time period r is negative.
+That is to say, equation 3 demonstrates that an individual leaves when $G_t < 0$ .

-$$G_t(r) = E_t V_t(r) - E_t V_t(t) < 0$$ , where E_t is the expectation at time t (3)
+$$G_t(r) = E_t V_t(r) - E_t V_t(t) < 0$$ , where $E_t$ is the expectation at time $t$ (3)

-Previous researchers (Stock and Wise (1988) and Ausink and Wise (1996)) impose the condition that an individual facing the decision to separate considers all future departure dates, and they choose to depart when r^ , which is the maximum gain from staying across all future departure dates, is less than zero.
-However, our data show that there is an extraordinarily large exodus of military members when they reach 20 years of service, 18 when they first become eligible to receive retirement benefits.
+Previous researchers (Stock and Wise (1988) and Ausink and Wise (1996)) impose the condition that an individual facing the decision to separate considers all future departure dates, and they choose to depart when $r^$ , which is the maximum gain from staying across all future departure dates, is less than zero.
+However, our data show that there is an extraordinarily large exodus of military members when they reach 20 years of service, when they first become eligible to receive retirement benefits.
 From this stylized fact and our contact over time with members of the military, we believe members with less than 20 years of total service give major consideration to two options: remain in the military for 20 years of service and become eligible for retirement benefits, and leave the military now for whatever option is now available in the civilian labor market and forfeit military retirement.
 Hence, for years of service less than 20, our model computes the difference in expected utility between these two options.
-For members with 20 or more years of service (who are retirement eligible), our model computes which year the member leaves the military between the present and 30 years of service and mandatory retirement gives the greatest expected utility.
-Thus, r^ is assumed to be 20 until the member exceeds 20 years of service and then r^ is determined by an iterative maximization process We let $\pi(s|t)$ represent the probability of living to age s given a present age of t, assume a constant relative risk aversion functional form where the risk aversion parameter is represented by y.
-T is the maximum possible age, which we assume to be 120.
+For members with 20 or more years of service (who are retirement eligible), our model computes which year between the current and mandatory retirement at 30 years of service maximizes expected utility.
+Thus, $r^$ is assumed to be 20 until the member exceeds 20 years of service and then $r^$ is determined by an iterative maximization process We let $\pi(s|t)$ represent the probability of living to age s given a present age of t, assume a constant relative risk aversion functional form where the risk aversion parameter is represented by y.
+T is the maximum possible age, which we assume to be 120 in accordance with Social Security Administration Life Tables.
 Finally, k represents the fact that utility earned from retirement income is different than income earned while exerting effort.
-With these assumptions19, the expected gain is estimated by equation (4):
+With these assumptions, the expected gain is estimated by equation (4):

-18 DMDC research shows that 52% of officers retire at 20 years of service, with fully 73% of members leaving by 23 years of service.
+&lt;sup>17 DMDC research shows that 52% of officers retire at 20 years of service, with fully 73% of members leaving by 23 years of service.

-19 Following Samwick (1998), Coile and Gruber (2001) and Asch et. al. (2005), we set k=1.5, γ =0.75, and δ =0.95.
+&lt;sup>18 Following Samwick (1998), Coile and Gruber (2001) and Asch et al. (2005), we initially set k=1.5, $\gamma$ =0.75, and $\delta$ =0.95.